Skip to main content

 About The MINT Prostate Center

 The prostate Centre at MINT is an outpatient center offering nonsurgical PAE treatment for Benign Prostatic Hyperplasia.
-We have locations in St Loius, MO, Wentzville, MO, Swansea, IL, Evergreen Park, IL and Chicago, IL.
+We have locations in St Louis, MO and Swansea, IL.
 So if you have been diagnosed with an enlarged prostate, Dr. Goke Akinwande can help you relieve uncomfortable symptoms of BPH without undergoing major surgery.

 If you feel that you have any signs or symptoms of an enlarged prostate, schedule an appointment with the team at MINT.
 Dr. Akinwande has the expertise and experience to improve your quality of life using the latest nonsurgical PAE technique.